 Via the loudspeakers set up in the viewing area, sound vibrates outwardly projecting a strong suggestion: “Don’t forget to tag us in your posts, letting all your friends and families know how cool you really are for being here with us today, to witness the jaw-dropping spectacle – Private Space Shuttle Launches!””

 A small child holding her mother’s hand pulls her mother down to ask if they will ever get to ride into space.
 The mother replies snarkily, “only when they finally decide to eradicate the poor by launching us into space.”

-Their phone alarms start going off in a distress call, alerting them to return to work.
-None complain as they are grateful to have work during these times.
+Their phone alarms start going off in a distress calls, alerting them to return to work.
+None complain as they are grateful to have worked during these times.

 A family with two minimum wage job winners was better than one breadwinner.
 Jesus teaches them to be humble.